-Thus, by and large, prima facie evidence suggests that RoOs should be only moderately constraining to ASEAN's trade.
+Prima facie evidence thus suggests that ROO only moderately constrain ASEAN's trade.
 But the prima facie evidence can hide substantial effects once the sectoral composition of trade is taken into account.
 Moreover, the bureaucratic hassle of proving compliance may be perceived by companies to be a burden.
-Only econometric analysis, controlling for various possible confounding influences, can give a response.
+Only econometric analysis, controlling for various possible confounding influences, can provide some answers.

-3. Econometric Analysis
+3. Theoretical Framework

-3.1 Data and Estimation
+3.1.
+Set Up